tcoram/toolboxforth/README.md

 (max 65535 words -- doesn't sound like a lot, but it has been quite adequate for some major projects).
 However, toolboxforth uses 32 bit words for the stacks and RAM.

+All numbers are stored in RAM as 32 bits.
+Characters and strings are packed into 32 bit cells, so they have special access words like +c! +c@ and bcopy, where you must provide an "index" (byte count) into the 32 bit words.

 It has the concept of "tasks", but that code isn't completed yet...

 This C code is gnarly, but defines just enough FORTH to bootstrap a more usable FORTH.